-- Generalized pain occurs in half of the abdomen or more.
-Generalized pain can occur with many different illnesses and will usually go away without medical treatment.
-Indigestion and an upset stomach are common problems that can cause generalized pain.
+- Generalized pain occurs in half of the belly or more.
+This pain can occur with many different illnesses.
+Most often it will go away without medical treatment.
+Indigestion and an upset stomach are common problems that can cause this type of pain.
 Home treatment may help relieve some of the discomfort.
-Generalized mild pain or crampy pain that becomes more severe over several hours may be a symptom of a blockage of the intestines (bowel obstruction).
+Generalized mild pain or crampy pain that gets worse over several hours may be a symptom that the intestines are blocked (bowel obstruction).

-- Localized pain is located in one area of the abdomen.
-Localized pain that comes on suddenly and gets worse is more likely to be a symptom of a serious problem.
-The pain of appendicitis may start as generalized pain, but it often moves (localizes) to one area of the abdomen.
-The pain from gallbladder disease or peptic ulcer disease often starts in one area of the abdomen and stays in that same location.
-Localized pain that gradually becomes more severe may be a symptom of inflammation of an abdominal organ.
+- Localized pain is in one area of the belly.
+Localized pain that starts all of a sudden and gets worse is more likely to be a symptom of a serious problem.
+The pain of appendicitis may start as generalized pain, but it often moves (localizes) to one area of the belly.
+The pain from gallbladder disease or peptic ulcer disease often starts in one area of the belly and stays in that same place.
+Localized pain that slowly gets worse may be a symptom of inflammation of an organ in the belly.

-- Cramping is a type of pain that comes and goes (intermittent) or that changes in position or severity.
-Cramping is rarely serious if it is relieved by passing gas or a stool.
+- Cramping is a type of pain that comes and goes (intermittent) or that changes where it is or how bad it is.
+Cramping is rarely serious if it feels better after you pass gas or a stool.
 Many women have cramping pain with their menstrual periods.
-Generalized cramping pain is usually not a cause for concern unless it gets worse, lasts for longer than 24 hours, or localizes.
-Cramping that starts suddenly with diarrhea or other minor health problems can be quite painful but is usually not serious.
+Generalized cramping pain is most often not a problem unless it gets worse, lasts for longer than 24 hours, or localizes.
+Cramping that starts all of a sudden with diarrhea or other minor health problems can be quite painful.
+But it most often isn't serious.

 Check Your Symptoms

 The medical assessment of symptoms is based on the body parts you have.

 - If you are transgender or non-binary, choose the sex that matches the body parts (such as ovaries, testes, prostate, breasts, penis, or vagina) you now have in the area where you are having symptoms.